mohamedmehdigara/google-homepage/README.md

 # google-homepage

-A simple google search page made by me.
+A simple google search page made by me FOR the odin Project HTML and CSS lesson assignment 1.